-Previously, Chart 5.3 also showed that as of 2011, community banks held \$183 billion of loans secured by owneroccupied commercial properties and another \$199 billion of CRE loans secured by nonowner-occupied properties.
+Previously, Chart 5.3 also showed that as of 2011, community banks held \$183 billion of loans secured by owner-occupied commercial properties and another \$199 billion of CRE loans secured by nonowner-occupied properties.
 This distinction is important because CRE loans secured by owner-occupied commercial real estate in many cases do not represent loans for which a rental income stream from the property is the primary source of repayment.
 In fact, community banks held more CRE loans secured by owner-occupied properties than C&I loans (\$164 billion) in 2011.

 While it would be very useful to know how much this owner-occupied CRE category contributed to the large increases in total CRE lending by community banks over the entire study period, this breakdown is available in the Call Report data only since 2007.
-As of 2011, these data show that owner-occupied loans made up 48 percent of all community bank CRE loans secured by nonfarm, nonresi-
+As of 2011, these data show that owner-occupied loans made up 48 percent of all community bank CRE loans secured by nonfarm, nonresidential properties, a percentage that has remained virtually unchanged since 2008.

-4 Chart 5.5 includes any community bank that met the CRE specialty definition, even community banks that were identified as multi-specialists.
+Chart 5.5 includes any community bank that met the CRE specialty definition, even community banks that were identified as multi-specialists.